josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ### Adding Sass to SvelteKit

 One of the great things about SvelteKit is how comparatively easy it makes adding whatever external processing tools you like, thanks to [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess).
-From the SvelteKit docs:
+While we'll use `svelte-preprocess` for Sass, that's far from the only thing it can do:

 > `svelte-preprocess` automatically transforms the code in your Svelte templates to provide support for TypeScript, PostCSS, scss/sass, Less, and many other technologies.